gauriisinha7-bit/AI-Recruitment-System/README.md

 The **Explainable AI-Powered Recruitment Decision Support System (AI-RDSS)** is an intelligent recruitment platform designed to improve the transparency, fairness, and efficiency of candidate evaluation during the hiring process.

-Unlike traditional Applicant Tracking Systems (ATS), which primarily rely on keyword matching, this system performs **semantic resume-job matching** using **Sentence-BERT embeddings** and **Machine Learning**.
+Unlike traditional Applicant Tracking Systems (ATS), which primarily rely on keyword matching, this system performs **semantic resume-job matching** using **Sentence-BERT embeddings**.
 The platform also incorporates **Explainable Artificial Intelligence (XAI)** techniques to provide transparent explanations for recruitment decisions, enabling recruiters to understand why a candidate receives a particular score.

 The system has been developed as an academic research prototype to demonstrate the application of Explainable AI in recruitment and decision support.